tbayzin/ComplimentFinder/README.md

  -In Progress-

-Partially migrated to Room.
+Partially implemented Room library.
 Left couple more tasks to finish.